quantstamp/qsp-protocol-audit-contract/README.md

 * `_value` is the total amount of QSP which you are giving permission to withdraw.
 Please note that this amount needs to be multiplied by 10^18 (similarly to how ETH gets converted into Wei).
 One way of doing the conversion is via `web3.toWei(n, "ether")`, where `n` is the amount of QSP tokens.

 ### Step 2: Stake the given deposit.

-Staking a deposit is a mechanism that incentivizes audit nodes to perform correct computations .
-Each node must stake at least the amount returned by `await quantstamp_audit.getMinAuditStake()`.
-If an audit node submits an incorrect report, part of the stake deposit (defined by `slashPercentage` in the contract `QuantstampAuditPolice`) will be lost by the audit node.
-The more you stake, the more mistakes you are allowed to make before getting denied any audit.
-If you provide only correct reports, your stake deposit is never lost and you can get it back.

 You can stake a given, previously approved, amount as follows: